FOREX-Dollar nurses losses after hit from downbeat GDP report

 * Focus on Friday's nonfarm payrolls data for July

-TOKYO, Aug 1 (Reuters) - The dollar pulled away on Monday from lows it hit following disappointing U.S. growth figures late last week, while the yen pared some of the large gains it made after the Bank of Japan unveiled a much smaller stimulus than was expected.
+TOKYO, Aug 1 (Reuters) - The dollar on Monday pulled away from lows it hit following disappointing U.S. growth figures late last week while the yen pared some its large gains made after the Bank of Japan's smaller-than-expected stimulus steps.

-The dollar index, which tracks the greenback against a basket of six peers, was up 0.1 percent at 95.578, crawling away from its Friday low of 95.384, its lowest since July 5.
+The dollar index, which tracks the greenback against a basket of six rival currencies, was up 0.1 percent at 95.654 , crawling away from its Friday low of 95.384, its lowest since July 5.

-U.S. gross domestic product grew at an annual 1.2 percent in April-June, Commerce Department figures showed on Friday, falling far short of the 2.6 percent increase forecast by economists polled by Reuters.
+U.S. gross domestic product increased at a 1.2 percent annual rate in April-June, Commerce Department figures showed on Friday, falling far short of the 2.6 percent increase forecast by economists polled by Reuters.

 "The U.S. dollar advance was stopped in its tracks by the disappointingly weak Q2 GDP figures," Marc Chandler, global head of currency strategy at Brown Brothers Harriman, said in a note.

-The dollar index's next immediate technical target is 94.75, he said, as market speculation of a near-term interest rate hike continues to fade.
+The dollar index's next immediate technical target is 94.75, he said, as market speculation of a near-term interest rate hike continue to fade.

 "The FOMC statement earlier in the week did not leave the impression that a September hike was likely, and with the poor growth numbers, the odds were downgraded further," Chandler said.

-New York Fed President William Dudley said at an international central bankers conference in Bali on Monday that the central bank could hike rates before the November U.S. election if the economy and labour market improve quickly, although he added the Fed should be cautious when considering a hike because of lingering risks to the U.S. economy.

-Dallas Fed President Robert Kaplan told reporters after the GDP came out that the Fed should not overreact to Friday's weaker-than-expected growth report, but needed to consider more data before contemplating another hike.
+Dallas Fed President Robert Kaplan told reporters after the GDP release that the Fed should not overreact to Friday's weaker-than-expected growth report, but needs to consider more data before contemplating another interest rate increase.

-Interest rate futures implied a 33 percent chance on Friday that the Fed would raise rates by year-end, down from 43 percent on Thursday, CME Group's FedWatch gauge showed.
+Interest rate futures implied traders saw a 33 percent chance on Friday that the Fed would raise rates by year-end, down from 43 percent on Thursday, CME Group's FedWatch gauge showed.

 The weaker-than-expected GDP report followed a strong U.S. non-farm payrolls report for June, as well as improving inflation, retail sales and jobless claims data, that had prompted many investors to increase their dollar positions.